Last modified on December 04, 2024, at 17:00 UTC

 Combe Martin's Geology and Ore Deposits

-The dominant rock types in the Combe Martin area are sedimentary rocks, primarily shales, siltstones, and sandstones, which were formed during the Devonian period, approximately 360-420 million years ago.
+The dominant rock types in the Combe Martin area are sedimentary rocks, primarily shales, siltstones, and sandstones.
+These were formed during the Devonian period ("Age of Fishes"), approximately 360-420 million years ago.

 The iron deposits in the Combe Martin area are primarily associated with the region's volcanogenic massive sulphide (VMS) mineralisation.
 In other words, the iron deposits are mainly related to the area's history of volcanic activity, and mineral deposits on the seafloor.